awegroup/LEI_kite_airfoil_wind_tunnel_data_16062025/README.md

 ## Acknowledgements

-✏️ *{Add funding acknowledgements, institutional support, or relevant project numbers.}*

-Example:
-This project *MERIDIONAL* received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No [101084216](https://doi.org/10.3030/101084216).
+This project, *MERIDIONAL*, received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No [101084216](https://doi.org/10.3030/101084216).
 The opinions expressed are those of the authors and do not necessarily reflect the views of the European Commission.
+The European Commission is not responsible for any use that may be made of the information it contains.

+---

-## WAIVER
+## Waiver

-Technische Universiteit Delft hereby disclaims all copyright interest in the package written by the Author(s).
-Prof.dr.
+Technische Universiteit Delft hereby disclaims all copyright interest in this dataset written by the author(s).
+**Prof.dr.
 H.G.C.
-(Henri) Werij, Dean of Aerospace Engineering.
+(Henri) Werij**, Dean of Aerospace Engineering.

+---

 ## Copyright

-Copright(c) ✏️ *{insert year author_name}*

-Example:
-Copyright (c) 2025 Roland Schmehl
+Copyright (c) 2025 Thijs van Lith, Jelle A. W. Poland, and Roland Schmehl